sabotagelab/FairFly/README.md

 # FairFly

 FairFly is a fair temporal logic controller for UAVs (and other systems whose dynamical model you have).
+See the included paper itsc2020.pdf for how it works.

-It adds a fairness optimization on top of Fly-by-Logic.
+FairFly adds a fairness optimization on top of Fly-by-Logic.
 For completeness, this repo icludes a version of FbL in it, but for the latest FbL, please go to that project's repo, maintained by this gentleman https://yashpant.github.io/.

 The FairFly-specific documentation is sparse (which is to say, non-existent).
 We're working on it!
 The documentation you find here for now is for FbL.
 See the Documentation folder for details on the user interface and installation.